-As with all products, software platforms can differentiate themselves by price and along a variety of dimensions to appeal to various groups of heterogeneous consumers.
-But, as with all multi-sided platforms, they can also differentiate themselves by the pricing structure, which determines the relative participation of the various sides, and through a variety of business and design decisions that can result in differentiation of each of the sides.
+As with all products software platforms can differentiate themselves by price and along a variety of dimensions to appeal to various groups of heterogeneous consumers.
+But, as with all multi-sided platforms, they can also differentiate themselves by the pricing structure, which determines the relative participation of the various sides, as well as through a variety of business and design decisions that can result in differentiation of each of the sides.

-Software platforms owners, in particular, can choose whether to integrate into a combined hardware and software platform or to partner with hardware makers; decide on the software platform features to provide hardware makers, application developers, and other users of the APIs; determine the extent of possible differentiation or standardization across hardware makers and application developers; and devise rules and regulations for platform participants.
-Software platform owners also decide whether to differentiate the platform itself by either providing multiple versions of the platform with different features, or allowing third-parties to do so.
+Software platforms owners, in particular, can: choose whether to integrate into a combined hardware and software platform or to make themselves open to hardware makers; decide on the software platform features to provide hardware makers, application developers, and other users of the APIs; determine the extent of possible differentiation or standardization across hardware makers and application developers; and devise rules and regulations for platform participants.
+Software platform owners can also decide whether to differentiate the platform itself by providing multiple versions of the platform with different features.

 These decisions concerning differentiation result in externalities because, by influencing demand by members of one group on the platform, they affect the demand by members of the other groups on the platform.
 Differentiation could result in positive externalities by increasing demand by one group and thereby benefitting other groups.
 For example, differentiation of hardware could result in more users, which could thereby benefit providers of applications, which in turn would benefit users and hardware makers.

 Differentiation could also result in negative externalities by reducing interoperability between members of the same or different groups.
-For example, differentiation of hardware applications incompatible across types of hardware thereby raising the costs for application developers who would react by reducing the supply of applications and decreasing the value to users, as a result of fewer applications and the inconvenience of encountering more incompatible applications, who would then become less likely to use the platform.
+For example, differentiation of hardware could make applications incompatible across types of hardware thereby raising the costs for application developers who would react by reducing the supply of applications and raising the costs to users who would then become less likely to use the platform.

 Software platform owners must account for these tensions between externalities and differentiation to maximize the value of their platforms.
-Owners that have made their software platform available through an open source license, however, encounter more difficulties in managing the tradeoffs between externalities and differentiation than do owners that have secured and enforced traditional intellectual property rights.
-Hardware makers and even application developers are not constrained by copyright or patent regimes from making modifications to the software platform code under standard open source licenses as they are with proprietary systems.
-Those modifications could make some hardware and software incompatible.
+Owners that have made their software platform available through an open-source license, however, encounter more difficulties in managing the tradeoffs between externalities and

+SOFTWARE PLATFORM OWNERS MUST ACCOUNT FOR THESE TENSIONS BETWEEN EXTERNALITIES AND DIFFERENTIATION TO MAXIMIZE THE VALUE OF THEIR PLATFORMS. differentiation than do owners that have secured and enforced traditional intellectual property rights.
+Under standard open-source licenses, hardware makers and even application developers are not intrinsically constrained by copyright or patent regimes not to make modifications to the software platform code as they are with proprietary systems.
+These modifications could make some hardware and software incompatible.
 Moreover, developers could provide alternative and potentially incompatible versions of the software platform.